Howdy, and welcome to one of the biggest (and I dare to say oldest) survival websites!

-See, when you spend your entire day planting potatoes, mowing the grass (with nothing but a scythe) or entire days out in the woods or grazing cattle, you make a lifetime connection with Mother Nature.
+See, when you spend your entire day planting potatoes, mowing the grass with nothing but a scythe, or entire days out in the woods among cattle, you make a lifetime connection with Mother Nature.

 This is why, when I first learned about prepping although I was skeptical, I wasn’t against it.
 I always knew deep inside of me that the direction we’re being led by our politicians is wrong.

 It didn’t take long for me to become a prepper.
 After all, I “survived” the 1989 Romanian revolution.
-I was 5 at the time and didn’t fully comprehend what was happening.
+I was 5 at the time and didn’t fully understand what was happening, but luckily I made it out alive.

-I wish I could say I was in the army, that I’m a certified survivor or that I have any of the other credentials other prepper bloggers have.
-Unfortunately, I don’t even though my dad was in the Army (he’s a retired lieutenant colonel now) and my grandpa was in the communist militia a long, long time ago.
+I wish I could say I was in the army, that I’m a certified survivor, or that I have any of the other fancy credentials other prepper bloggers have.
+But the reality is that I’m self-taught.
+I got where I am today educating myself, testing, failing, and eventually succeeding.
+Yep, I’m stubborn…

-Since my dad was in the military, I had the opportunity to learn a lot about how fragile our world is and what goes on behind the wars and the mainstream media news that cover them.
+Since my dad was in the military, I had the opportunity to learn a lot about how fragile our world is, about what goes on behind the wars and the mainstream media news that cover them.

-Once I started prepping, I realized I’ve already been doing this to some degree.
+Once I started prepping, I realized I’d already been doing this to some degree.
 Only problem was, I wasn’t doing it to get the best results possible.
 I didn’t have my priorities right.

 In the beginning, I wrote all of the articles myself but as soon as we started generating some money, I made the decision to hire other preppers to give you as much information as humanly possible… and make this blog truly great.